sakura7621/aframe_vr_house/README.md

 3. **Teleport upstairs/downstairs**

 To go up/downstairs, use the teleport buttons near the stairs.
-It will change the position and rotation of the camera to move us go up/downstairs.
+It will change the position and rotation of the camera to move us to go up/downstairs.
 For example, to move up:
 ```
 teleport_up.addEventListener('click', function () {